-Now it’s time to add our stabilizers.
+It’s starting to look like a garden arbor, but before we are done we need to add our stabilizers.
 Cut a 2 x 4 at 24" inches long at a 45° angle.
 Cut the same 45° angle on the other side.
 Pre-drill and screw to attach one end to the post.
 Screw the other end into the main 2 x 6.
 Do this on all 4 corners to stabilize the entire structure.

 Repeat the above steps for the other sides of the 4 x 4 and attach to the other side to the board running from header to header.

 If you used pressure treated wood it is a good idea to wait 6 weeks or so before finishing it with sealer or stain.
 Allow the wood to dry out a bit before adding finish.